 Camp out in the wild

 When children camp, there is just thin fabric between them and fairy tale wolves and monsters.
 Their imaginations cut loose.
 Fear is really important – yet we’re culturally hooked on protecting children from feelings of powerlessness.
+Purchasing the appropriate tent might be a challenge, it is a good idea to ask for help deciding which you’re going to buy.
 Camping is cheap, thrilling, and fun – a rare combination…

 Build a den

-Children spend so much time fully occupied with TV, computers, phones and toys that they rarely get time to relax in a quiet space.
+Children spend so much time fully occupied with TV, computers, phones and toys that they rarely get time to relax in a quiet space you’re better doing something more calm like using some lego for adults as a constructive activity.
 When they create that space themselves, they revel in the sense of achievement and control.
 I have watched children who struggle to concentrate for a moment in a classroom focus for hours on den construction – and then just sit and watch the world with the gentle focus that only a natural environment can provide.

 Skim a stone